Santosh-Gupta/SpeedTorch/README.md

 ### Memory

 Although SpeedTorch's tensors are generally faster than Pytorch's, the drawback is SpeedTorch's tensors use more memory.
-However, because tranferring data can happen more quickly, you can use SpeedTorch to augment the number of embeddings trained in your architecture by holding parameters in both the GPU And CPU.
+However, because transfering data can happen more quickly, you can use SpeedTorch to augment the number of embeddings trained in your architecture by holding parameters in both the GPU And CPU.

 This table is a summary of benchmarking done in Google Colab.
 From my experience, there seems to be some variation in the reported memory values in Colab, +-0.30 gb, so keep this in mind while reviewing these numbers.
 The values are for holding a 10,000,000x128 float32 tensor.